 ← Back to blog

-We merged the same 5 PDF files (total 12MB) with each tool and compared:
+We merged the same batch of 5 PDF files (total size: 14MB, mix of text and images) with each tool and evaluated:

-• Speed - How long did the merge take?
+• Speed — How long from upload to download?

-• File size limit - What’s the max before you hit a paywall?
+• File size limit — What is the ceiling before a paywall appears?

-• Privacy - Are files processed locally or uploaded to a server?
+• Privacy — Are files processed locally or uploaded to a remote server?

-• Signup required - Can you use it immediately?
+• Signup required — Can you use the tool immediately?

-• Output quality - Does it preserve formatting, bookmarks, and links?
+• Output quality — Are formatting, bookmarks, hyperlinks, and metadata preserved?

-• File size limit: 100MB free, unlimited with Pro
+• File size limit: 100MB on the free tier, unlimited with Pro

 2. iLovePDF

-• File size limit: 25MB per file on free plan
+• File size limit: 25MB per file on the free plan

-• Privacy: Files uploaded to servers, deleted after 2 hours
+• Privacy: Files are uploaded to their servers and deleted after 2 hours

-• Signup: No, but limited to 2 tasks per hour without account
+• Signup: Not required, but limited to 2 tasks per hour without an account

 • Quality: Good